Judith Biddington (left) receiving her Award of Merit from Richard Broome

 A Fruitful Business

 Good news for Rathdowne Street shoppers - the former St Clements greengrocer, which closed in February 2017, has re-opened under new management in May 2017.
-Senserrick, currently at 687 Nicholson Street North Carlton, is expanding its business into Rathdowne Street.
+Senserrick, originally at 687 Nicholson Street North Carlton, has expanded its business into Rathdowne Street.
 Senserrick and St Clements are the latest in a long line of greengrocers that have occupied the shop at 384 Rathdowne Street since the 1930s, with the exception of a few years from the late 1940s when it was a wholesale hardware business.
 Longer term residents will remember the Tucci family, who operated the greengrocer's business from the mid 1950s through to the 1990s.
 The purchase of fruit and vegetables was often accompanied by an impromptu Italian lesson, courtesy of Francesca and Paolo.
 They retained ownership of the building after their retirement and the business has been continued by a succession of greengrocers.
 Paolo died in April 1993 and Francesca in June 2016, at the age of 90 years.
 Both were buried in Melbourne General Cemetery, Carlton.

 The two storey shop building was sold in late 2016 and 384 Rathdowne Street is once again selling fruit and vegetables.